(dates of birth and death unknown)

 "od god!
-Captain hat shall I do?"
-Richard Windsor cried out on June 7, 1805.
-He had slipped in wet clay soil—locally known as "gumbo"—as they cautiously made their way along the face of a bluff above the Marias River, on "a narrow pass of about 30 yards in length."
-His right arm and leg were already hanging over the edge, 90 rocky feet above the water.
-Only a moment before, Captain Lewis had saved himself from a similar fall by using his espontoon to dig in and hang on.
+Captain what shall I do?"
+Richard Windsor cried out.
+He and five other men, with Lewis in the lead, were returning down the Marias River after a reconnaissance trip to determine whether it or the other branch was the one they should follow to reach the Rockies.
+They were very cautiously making their way along the face of a bluff above the Marias on "a narrow pass of about 30 yards in length," when Private Windsor slipped and fell in the wet clay soil—locally known as "gumbo" — and his right arm and leg were hanging over the edge, 90 rocky feet above the water.
+Only a moment before, Lewis had saved himself from a similar fall by using his espontoon to dig in and hang on.
 Immediately, Lewis recalled,

 |altho' much allarmed at his situation I disguised my feelings and spoke very calmly to him and assured him that he was in no kind of danger, to take the knife out of his belt behind him with his wright hand and dig a hole with it in the face of the bank to receive his wright foot which he did and then raised himself to his knees; I then directed him to take off his mockersons and to come forward on his hands and knees holding the knife in one hand and the gun in the other this he happily effected and escaped.|

 Thus passed one of the expedition's most harrowing moments for Windsor, a journeyman hunter who, aside from one episode of drunkenness at Camp Dubois, put in his time quietly.